parklab/SCAN2/README.md

   interface with the DRMAA wrapper.**
     * E.g., in the SCAN2 publication, a SLURM cluster was accessed via the slurm-drmaa 1.1.1 package (https://github.com/natefoo/slurm-drmaa).
-This package was maintained by the cluster system admins.
+This package was maintained by local cluster system admins.
       An example command line for running SCAN2 with DRMAA follows.
-Note the `--mem` argument, which uses Snakemake's `{resources.mem}` placeholder to allow each individual job in the SCAN2 pipeline to specify the amount of memory needed.
+Note the `--mem` argument, which uses Snakemake's `{resources.mem}` placeholder to allow each individual job in the SCAN2 pipeline to specify the amount of memory needed and the `{threads}` placeholder.
         ```
-        scan2 run --joblimit 100 --drmaa ' -p YOUR_QUEUE_NAME -A YOUR_ACCOUNT -t 10:00 --mem={resources.mem}'
+        scan2 run --joblimit 100 --drmaa ' -p YOUR_QUEUE_NAME -A YOUR_ACCOUNT -t 10:00 -c {threads} --mem={resources.mem}'
         ```
     * If your scheduler is not DRMAA-compatible (or if the appropriate DRMAA interface is unavailable), Snakemake's `--cluster` option